jp-um/university_of_malta_LaTeX_dissertation_template/README.md

 ### My supervisor(s) says section X should be named Y.  What should I do?

 It is always counter-productive to **not** listen to your supervisor.
 This is a generic template, and your specific use-case may have different requirements.
 For example, in some departments it is common to have a "Methodology" section instead of the (more experimental) "Materials & Methods".
 Elsewhere, the "Evaluation" section is sometimes merged in the "Results and Discussion" chapter.
 Some faculties require a standard cover page.
 This template is very flexible, and any changes are easy/trivial to make.
 The important thing is to use good judgement and that **you follow your supervisor's advice**.

+### May I use this template for my assignment?
+What changes do I need?

+You must, not should!
+You should view any written submission as a training opportunity for your final dissertation.
+Getting familiar with the template will help you out later in the course.
+Of course, some (very) minor changes to the template are required; as follows:

+- From `dissertation_main.tex` comment out (`%`) frontmatter sections for originality, dedication, acknowledgements, and abstract (these would look silly in an assignment).
+- Also, from the same file `dissertation_main.tex` comment out all the appendix material (unless you actually have an appendix; unlikely)

+(Let me know if any more changes are required)